ashsystems/ashsystems/README.md

 ### Hi there 👋

-I'm Rowan, also known as [mtnash](https://en.wikipedia.org/wiki/Mountain-ash).
+I'm [mtnash](https://en.wikipedia.org/wiki/Mountain-ash).
 I mostly use rust now, but before that I did a few things [of intrest](https://git.fawkes.io/mtnash/ash-home-assistant) in python.

 #### I have a website
 <https://fawkes.io>, check it out!